How to Insert Pound Sterling Sign in Excel & Google Sheets

 Say you have the following data set with Product Name in Column B and Product Price in Column C.

-To format numbers in Column C as currencies (in GBP), follow these steps:
+To format numbers in Column C as currency (in GBP), follow these steps:

-- Select a range with numbers (here, C2:C8), and in the Ribbon, go to Home and click on the Number Format icon in the bottom right corner of the Number group.
+- Select the range of values (here, C2:C8), and in the Ribbon, go to Home and click on the Number Format icon in the bottom right corner of the Number group.

 - In the Format Cells window, choose the Currency category from the right side, click on the drop-down menu for Symbol, select £ English (United Kingdom), and click OK.

-As a result, all numbers are formatted as currencies with the pound sign before the number.
+As a result, all numbers are formatted as currency with the pound sign before the number.